weakish/docs-en/views/leanengine_plan.md

 - Having edge systems separated out from the main system so that the problems occurring on edge systems won't affect the main system.
 - Having cloud functions and the main website written in different languages.
 For example, you can write cloud functions in Node.js and the main website in PHP.

-Each application will have a default group which handles cloud functions, hooks, and schedules tasks.
-Other groups will become treated as extended groups which **do not support cloud functions, hooks, or scheduled tasks but can only offer web hosting with second-level domains or custom domains binded**.
-You can change the default group at any time through the web console.
+Each application will have a primary group which handles cloud functions, hooks, and scheduled tasks.
+Other groups will be treated as secondary groups which **do not support defining cloud functions (including hooks and scheduled tasks) and can only offer web hosting with second-level domains or custom domains binded**.
+You can change the primary group at any time through the web console.

 Each group has its own staging environment and second-level domain.
 Configurations like environment variables and Git repositories are also independent.
 You can deploy your project to a group without affecting other ones.
 The methods introduced in [Managing Instances](#managing-instances) can be used to manage instances inside each group as well.
 If a group doesn't have any instances in it, it won't be able to handle requests.
 If a group has multiple instances, it will also gain the ability of load balancing and have its availability increased.